ZachatorCodes/csc2025-assembler/README.md

 # Computer Architecture & Assemble Language Assembler Project
 This GitHub repository contains the code for my CSC2025 Assembler Project.
+The goal of this project is to write an assembler / compiler in C to convert and subsequently run code written in assembly language.
 All parts are tested using a seperate ASM file, with one main ASM final as a final test.

 ## Part 1 / 2
 Create code that will take a line of ASM code and break it into the three parts.
 The command, and one or two operands.
 Then, write the C code that converts the ASM into binary and stores it into memory.
 It will move a constant into a register and moves numbers from register to register.